DS-100/fa17/setup.md

    Verify your installation by making sure `brew --version` doesn't error at your terminal.

-2. Now, use `brew` to install the latest version of `git` by running:

-        brew install git

-   Ensure that `git` is installed by running `git --version`.
-The version should be 2.5.0 or higher.

-3. Download and install Anaconda:
+2. Download and install Anaconda:

         # Uses curl to download the installation script
         curl https://repo.continuum.io/archive/Anaconda3-4.4.0-MacOSX-x86_64.sh > miniconda.sh